Kindred (Marvel Comics): Return as Kindred and new origin

 Carlie learns from Harry that he was lured to Europe by Kindred after following a trail of transactions from several dormant Oscorp bank accounts.
-Arriving at one of his father's former real estate holdings (which bears a resemblance to the building that raised Sarah and Gabriel Stacy), Lyman was attacked and captured by Kindred.
-He has remained a prisoner for many months.
-Unbeknownst to Harry, Carlie is keeping something from him...the identity of the corpse she discovered in the morgue belongs to Harry Osborn himself.
-After Doctor Octopus coerces Curt Connors in using the Isotope Genome Accelerator on himself in order to separate his Lizard side, Kindred plans to add Mysterio to the Sinister Six.
+Arriving at one of his father's former real estate holdings, Harry was attacked and captured by Kindred.
+Unbeknownst to Harry, Carlie is hiding that the corpse she discovered in the morgue was that of Harry Osborn.
+Harry suddenly notices that the door to their cell is open and suggests there is a way to escape.